 How Often Do You Trim Goat Hooves?

 Expert advice on how often your goats should have their hooves trimmed varies enormously.
-One says four weeks, another every six to 10 weeks, and yet another, twice a year – so who should you believe?
-To a degree, it depends on both the breed of goat and its habitat.
+One says four weeks, another every six to 10 weeks, and yet another states that you should trim twice a year – so who should you believe?

-Goats kept on grassland, for instance, will inevitably need foot trimming more often than those on rocky ground.
+How often you should trim goat hooves depends on both the breed of goat and its habitat.
+Goats with fast-growing hooves kept on grassland, for instance, will inevitably need foot trimming more often than those on rocky ground.

-Alpine, Saanen and Toggenburg goats are all primarily mountain-dwellers and, without that hard, rocky ground underfoot, need trimming care more frequently than Dwarf goats whose hooves sustain better on softer grasslands.
+Alpine, Saanen, and Toggenburg goats are all primarily mountain dwellers and, without that hard, rocky ground underfoot, need trimming care more frequently than Dwarf goats, whose hooves sustain better on softer grasslands.

 In my experience, even the notoriously tough Boer goat needs a cut every six to eight weeks and certainly more often than twice a year.

-The Boer/Dwarf crosses on the farm, on the other hand, appear to be much easier and need minimal maintenance – many have gone a year with frequent checks, but no subsequent pedicure required.
+The Boer/Dwarf crosses on the farm, on the other hand, appear to be much easier and need minimal maintenance – many have gone a year with frequent checks, but no subsequent pedicure is required.

 What You’ll Need to Trim Goat Hooves